-Gill, who identifies as non-binary and transgender, said they relate to Martinez because of the two’s shared experiences of oppression.
+Gill, who identifies as non-binary and transgender, said they relate to Martinez because of their shared experiences of oppression.

 “We talk a lot about our experiences, just as friends and as marginalized people,” they said.
 “We complain to each other about how we’re treated in class, and I know she’s had issues with coworkers and professors, too.
 We discuss how it’s not a personal thing.
 It’s a larger problem and not our fault.
 It’s healthy to have those types of discussions about how we fit into a bigger picture.”

 Vice Chancellor for Student Affairs Brandi Hephner LaBanc, who could not be reached for comment at the time of publication, released a statement last September in response to Trump’s attempt to rescind the DACA Act in which she cited the University Counseling Center, Office of Global Engagement, Office of the Vice Chancellor for Diversity & Community Engagement and Office of the Vice Chancellor for Student Affairs as places where students can seek direction or advice.
 Two years ago, the Associated Student Body discussed options for protecting “Dreamers” on campus, though discussions were tabled.
 Gill believes the university should do more.

 “I wish that, institutionally, the school would acknowledge and recognize that there are students like Bianca who are DACA recipients.
 She’s not the only one, and I know especially during this politically tense time, she and all of them have to feel so isolated and cut off,” they said.
 “If our university does care about our students, which it should, then it should definitely have some sort of support system, somewhere they can go to specifically for help.”